International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - Monitor each market's performance separately

-Server location matters less in 2025, but still relevant:
+Server location matters less in 2025, but CDN coverage still affects load times:

 - CDN required: Cloudflare, Fastly, or AWS CloudFront for European PoPs